bmharper/xo/README.md

 *GARAGE EXPERIMENT*

 I have three colored, rounded rectangles on the screen, that you can control with a finger or mouse move.
-Running on Android, Windows, and Linux (X-Windows).
+Running on Android, Windows, and Linux (X11).

 There is an OpenGL and a DirectX 11 backend.

 * Purely horizontal text is rendered well on Windows, where you typically have low resolution (< 100 dpi) monitors.
-	Text through the low DPI path is vertically snapped to whole pixels, and horizontally snapped to 1/3 of a pixel, which effectively allows resolution-independent horizontal text layout.
-The lack of vertical independence is still a problem for achieving resolution-independent layout, but I believe this is the right tradeoff.
+The Freetype version built into xo is version 2.4.12 with the "infinality" patches.
+These patches produce excellent results for classic Windows fonts such as Verdana and Microsoft Sans Serif.
+However, they do cause Freetype to break when one upgrades to version 2.5.0, which is the version that includes Adobe's CFF engine.
+I don't know what the best way forward is here.

 Why?
 ----